 “Like many new technologies, it seems that VR has more fans than experts,” the Nielsen report says.

-But there are challenges getting to that flush market, namely content.
+But the current lack of VR software threatens the market’s growth.
 A study by law firm Perkins Coie found 37 percent of consumers were hesitant to adopt VR and AR technologies because of “inadequate content offerings.”

 “The focus on content shortcomings could signal that respondents believe other hurdles, including technological limitations and cost, can be overcome,” the report says, “but the availability of high-quality and robust content is a larger obstacle.”

 Cost is also a big problem.
 The Oculus Rift retails for $600 while the HTC Vive sells for $800 — and they require expensive $1,000 PCs or $1,500 laptops to run.
-VR headset makers face a difficult test of wooing budget-conscious consumers.
+VR headset makers have a hard time convincing consumers to buy hardware that has a shortage of quality apps.